awwaiid/repl-looper/README.md

 * 2021-10-23
   * Couple things over the week -- one big one is that now you can grid button press to manually trigger events!
 This worked WAY better than I expected.
 I think because the engine is non-blocking, with simple note playing it is very responsive and you can play multiple notes at once and all that
   * Also doing the `load` right on a string all the time seems fine so far.
 If need be I can cache the resulting function later
-  * I've now moved the loop-recording over to lua, which should let us go a bit meta (triggeirng recording/playback from within a recording loop, for example)
+  * I've now moved the loop-recording over to lua, which should let us go a bit meta (triggering recording/playback from within a recording loop, for example)
   * Got more than one loop recording and playback!
 And made cool single-letter shortcuts.
 So you start right off with a..h (8 loops) ready to go
   * Hmm.
 If I'm playing back a loop and recording a loop at the same time ...
 I think right now it'll record the playback.
 Feedback loop.
 Probably a cool mode, but would be a weird default
   * OK, I made a new loop flag called `record_feedback` that decides what to do there, default false.
 Manually triggered events look the same as hand-typed ones currently